MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/upgrade-configs-portal.md

 ## Upgrade from HTML5 installed on the management server

 Installing the Self-Service portal on the same computer as the primary management server isn't recommended.

-To upgrade to Service Manager 2016, follow these steps:
+However, if you've done this, use the following steps to upgrade to Service Manager 2016.

 1. Don't uninstall the Self-Service Portal or Management Server; attempting uninstallation might create an unstable state.
 2. [Download](https://go.microsoft.com/fwlink/?LinkID=798214) the patch "SM2016SSP_UpgradeFix_20160601.exe", and install it on the server where the 2012 R2 Self-Service Portal is installed.